stfc/aiida-mlip/docs/source/developer_guide/index.rst

 .. note::

     MACE must be installed for tests to run successfully.
-PosytgreSQL must also be installed and running.
+PostgreSQL must also be installed and running.

 Alternatively, tests can be run in separate virtual environments using ``tox``::